Kevin Murray (American football)

-Kevin Murray (born June 18, 1964) is a former American football quarterback at Texas A&M University and is currently a high school football coach.
-Murray's younger brother is former Major League Baseball outfielder Calvin Murray.
-A son, Kyler, won the Heisman Trophy and was selected first overall in the 2019 NFL Draft by the Arizona Cardinals.
+Kevin Murray (born June 18, 1964) is an American former football quarterback at Texas A&M University and is currently a high school football coach.
+Murray's younger brother is former Major League Baseball (MLB) outfielder Calvin Murray.
+His son, Kyler, won the Heisman Trophy and was selected first overall in the 2019 NFL draft by the Arizona Cardinals.

-High school
+Early life

 He was an All-State quarterback at North Dallas High School and was named Dallas-Ft.
 Worth metroplex Offensive Player of the Year his senior season.
 He was also a center fielder for the North Dallas baseball team.
 Murray was drafted by the Milwaukee Brewers in the 11th Round (287th overall) of 1982 MLB Draft and played one season ('82) for their Pikeville rookie league team in the Appalachian League before enrolling at Texas A&M.

-College
+College career

 Murray arrived at Texas A&M in the fall of 1983.
 Against Arkansas, he threw three touchdown passes in a six-minute span and finished the game off with a late fourth-quarter touchdown toss to set a freshman school record with four touchdowns in a game.
 By the end of the season, he had been named the Southwest Conference Newcomer of the Year as well as second-team all-conference.
 He finished the year as the SWC's total offense leader, averaging 165 yds per game and was the conference leader with 14 touchdown passes.
 On the season, he passed for 1,544 yds and 14 touchdowns with a 53% completion rate.
 In 1984, in the third game of his sophomore year, Murray shattered his ankle diving for a first down in a game against Arkansas State.
 The injury would require surgery and a year of rehabilitation.

 In 1985, Texas A&M appealed to the NCAA and received a medical hardship exemption, making 1984 a redshirt year for Murray and granting him an additional year of eligibility.
 Murray had an outstanding 1985 season, passing for 2,463 yards then an A&M record.
 A&M beat SMU, Arkansas, and Texas in three late-season home games that were all televised by ESPN.
 The Aggies' 42-10 whipping of Texas to return to the Cotton Bowl Classic for the first time since 1968 made Murray a household name.

 For his efforts, he earned second team All-American honors from the Football News and Offensive MVP honors in the Aggies' 1986 Cotton Bowl Classic victory over Auburn and Heisman Trophy winner Bo Jackson.
 In the game, Murray passed for 292 yards, breaking Joe Montana's Cotton Bowl Classic record and leading the Aggies to a 36–16 win.
 After the season, Murray was named Offensive Player of the Year by the Associated Press, The Dallas Morning News and Houston Chronicle.